Home » Recipes » Salads & Dressings » Traditional Fattoush Salad Recipe

 2. In a small bowl or jar add all of the fattoush salad dressing ingredients and mix well.

-Don’t add the pita chips until you are ready to serve to avoid them getting soggy!
-No one what soggy chips… ever!
+• Wait to add the pita – Don’t add the pita chips until you are ready to serve to avoid them getting soggy.
+No one wants soggy chips!

 A overhead picture of a bowl of salad with wooden spoons